sufwankhalid1/Wildbook/wildbook-core/README.md

     gradle build

 To do a clean install which will also build and install the resulting jar file into your local maven repo do

     gradle clean install

+... or you can use maven ...

+    mvn clean install

 ##Run
 If you want to run a particular runnable class you can follow the example below